r-hub/cransays/README.md

 ## Contributing

-Wanna report a bug or suggest a feature?
+Want to report a bug or suggest a feature?
 Great stuff!
 For more information on how to contribute check out [our contributing guide](.github/CONTRIBUTING.md).

 Please note that this R package is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this package project you agree to abide by its terms.